Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Results

-These observations suggest two non-exclusive possibilities: myofibroblasts' intrinsically high YAP activation may cause them to preferentially occupy extensile sites, or conversely, myofibroblasts may preferentially localize to these sites to maintain YAP activation.
+These observations suggest two non-exclusive possibilities: The intrinsically high YAP activation in myofibroblasts promotes local contractile force patterns that favor the formation of $-\frac{1}{2}$ defects, or conversely, myofibroblasts preferentially migrate to sites where the local stress landscape promotes YAP activation.
 On the one hand, characteristic patterns of motion, traction, and stress appeared long before defect formation \cite{bera2025traction}.
 This suggests that defects originate from pre-existing, coordinated cell-force and motility patterns, consistent with our observation that incorporating myofibroblasts slows down the defect recombination.
 On the other hand, our previous study \cite{chen2024disodium} showed that collectively, cells can generate extensile internal stress to offset the effect of contact-inhibited proliferation, leading to reduced deactivation of YAP.
-Similarly, myofibroblasts may exploit persisting negatively charged defects by preferentially populating regions with extensile stress (-1 and $-\frac{1}{2}$ defects) to evade apoptosis.
-Myofibroblasts and defect perpetuate one another, establishing a feedback loop, consistent with the progressive and ultimately irreversible nature of fibrotic disease.
+The net result appears to be that myofibroblasts preferentially occupy negatively charged defects by avoiding regions with compressive stress (+1 and $+\frac{1}{2}$ defects), which can lead to apoptosis.
+More myofibroblasts lead to more persistent defects and vice versa, establishing a feedback loop.